AmingAndrei/violence.website/content/species/mosaics/vectors.md

 [[index|...]]/[[species]]/[[mosaics]]/vectors.md

 Vectors are specialised abilities utilised by Mosaics, enabling them to perform enhanced or anomalous actions beyond their standard capabilities.
-These abilities are activated and modulated through neural signalling mechanisms, which modify the operational behaviour of Voxel supercells on both individual and colony-wide levels, being partially influenced by the Imago.
+These abilities are activated and modulated through neural signalling mechanisms, which modify the operational behaviour of Voxel supercells on both individual and colony-wide levels, being partially influenced by the Anima.
 Vectors function as software-like instructions, determining how Voxel matter behaves.

 Operational Requirements